nidwe72/spectracs/README.md

 # spectracs
-a minimalist spectral workbench with machine learning evaluations
+a minimalist spectral workbench with machine learning evaluations.